 Polluted runoff not only causes low oxygen "dead zones" in the Chesapeake, which suffocate marine life such as crabs, oysters, and fish, it can also contaminate private drinking wells.
 In fact, recent studies found that between 21 and 60 percent of wells tested in Pennsylvania's lower Susquehanna River Basin had nitrate levels exceeding public drinking water standards.
 Drinking water with too much nitrates can raise the risk of cancer, nervous system deformities in infants, hemorrhaging of the spleen, and other problems.

-Coal-fired power plants, like the one proposed in Dendron, Virginia, pose substantial human health risks, such as illnesses, premature deaths, health-related costs and so on.
+Coal-fired power plants pose substantial human health risks, such as illnesses, premature deaths, health-related costs, and so on.
 In the U.S., an estimated 20,000 heart attacks and 13,200 premature deaths per year are caused by fine particle pollution from coal-fired power plants.
+Living downwind of a power plant or industrial plant can be like living with a smoker, causing asthma and other lung conditions, according to a report commissioned by CBF.
 The annual cost of these illnesses and deaths has been estimated between $62 billion and $100 billion, with the toll falling heaviest on children and elderly.
+Air pollution, primarily from power plants, is also the main source of the mercury that contaminates fish.

 Our Way of Life